South Africa deports 90 Nigerians - Nigeria Today

 South Africa deports 90 Nigerians

-The South African government on Friday deported 90 Nigerians for committing immigration-related offences in the country.
+The South African government on Friday deported 90 Nigerians for committing immigration-related offences.

-Joseph Alabi, the spokesman of the Lagos Airport Police Command confirmed the development in Lagos.
+DSP Joseph Alabi, the spokesman of the Lagos Airport Police Command confirmed the development to the News Agency of Nigeria (NAN) in Lagos.

-Alabi said the deportees ,who were all men, landed at the Murtala Muhammed International Airport, Lagos at about 3.30pm.
+Alabi said the deportees, who are all men, landed at the Murtala Muhammed International Airport, Lagos at about 3.30pm.

 He said they were brought back to Nigeria aboard a South African Airways aircraft with registration number BBB712 from Johannesburg.